timohe/ethTicTacToe/README.md

 + Tictactoe as square

 Done:
--Contract owner can get money left in the contract -Game over so you cant continue playing
++ Contract owner can get money left in the contract
++ Game over so you cant continue playing

 ## Things that could be improved
 + Once you hosted, you cannot get your money back. (this is the business model).